Time to be disruptive, I think…

 We have to ask more ‘what if’ questions not only of our clients but of ourselves.
 Because if we don’t, we run the risk of being caught napping and we know what happens then… we lose the race.

-I was fortunate enough to spend last Friday night with Ita Buttrose and a room of professional women (this is my daughter Danielle with Ita) and we listened to this iconic business woman, role model and pioneer in the print industry share her thoughts on sales, marketing and leadership.
+I was fortunate enough to spend last Friday night with Ita Buttrose and a room of professional women (this is my daughter Danielle with Ita) and we ed to this iconic business woman, role model and pioneer in the print industry share her thoughts on sales, marketing and leadership.

 There were a few nuggets I took away scribbled on the back of a serviette and after a couple of days reflection, I was able to interpret them in my own way to share with you here: